Carlos Mendes (soccer)

-Carlos Mendes (born December 25, 1980) is an American soccer manager and former player currently serving as head coach of the United States Merchant Marine Academy women's soccer program.
-He holds American and Portuguese nationality, due to lineage.
+Carlos Mendes (born December 25, 1980) is an American soccer manager and former player who is head coach of the Merchant Marine Mariners women's team.

-Early life
+Early life and career

 Mendes grew up in Mineola, New York and attended The Wheatley School.
 He was voted a high school All-American his senior year.
 In addition to being an All-State and All-Region honoree, he was voted twice All-County (Nassau).
-As a student athlete at Old Dominion University Mendes was a three-time First Team All CAA (Colonial Athletic Association) selection in 1999, 2000 and 2001.
+As a student athlete at Old Dominion University Mendes was a three-time First Team All Colonial Athletic Association (CAA) selection in 1999, 2000 and 2001.
 Mendes was the 1998 CAA Rookie of the Year, and a two-time NSCAA United Soccer Coaches Association All-Region selection.

 Playing career

+Long Island Rough Riders

-Mendes started his career with the Long Island Rough Riders of the USL Pro Soccer League in 2002.
-While playing for them, he became a defender.
-After playing for the Rough Riders in 2002 and winning the PDL title while scoring the equalizer in the Championship game against the Wilmington Hammerheads in N.C., Mendes moved up a division to play for Rochester Rhinos, where he became a consistent starter for the next two seasons.
+Mendes started his career with the Long Island Rough Riders of the United Soccer League (USL) in 2002.
+While playing for them in 2002 he became a defender, winning the D3 Pro League title while scoring the equalizer in the Championship Game against the Wilmington Hammerheads in North Carolina.

+Rochester Raging Rhinos

+Mendes moved up a division to play for Rochester Raging Rhinos of the A-League, where he became a consistent starter for the next two seasons.